 Have a Reunification Plan

 It’s really important if you’re going to date someone from a distance for any amount of time to have a plan for when you’ll reunite, both to see each other again, and eventually, to close the distance.
-Although it’s important to be flexible since things change (like who knew travel would be canceled for most of 2020??), but knowing ahead of time what the end goal is will allow you both to be able to work towards a common goal of reunification.
+Although it’s important to be flexible since things change (like who knew travel would be canceled for most of 2020 and going on into 2021??), but knowing ahead of time what the end goal is will allow you both to be able to work towards a common goal of reunification.
 Otherwise you’ll be having those conversations every single week about where the relationship is going, and NO ONE likes those conversations.
 When we decided to do a long distance relationship, we agreed on two years, and then at the two year mark we agreed to another two years (and got engaged after the first year of long distance round 2).

 Don’t Uproot Your Life to Move Without a Backup Plan